VektrexElectronicSystems/SpikeSafePythonSamples/README.md

 ## Where Do I Start?

-First start with [read_idn.py](/getting_started/read_idn) sample to learn how setup a simple socket to communicate with your SpikeSafe.
+First start with [TCP Socket Sample](/getting_started/tcp_socket_sample) to learn how setup a simple socket to communicate with your SpikeSafe.
 Then check out the rest of the samples under [Getting Started](/getting_started).

 ## Built With